fresheneesz/drip-drop/README.md

     * `enter(types, e)` - A function called when a drag action enters the node
         * types - The data types available on drop.
 If any types have the sequence dash-then-lowercase-letter, the type will exist in its original form *and* in a camel cased from. **Eg. `["text", "camel-case"]` will be transformed into `["text", "camel-case", "camelCase"]`.** Also note that the data associated with the types is only available in the 'drop' event.
         * `e` - The original [Drag Event object](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent).
     * `move(types, pointerPosition, e)` - This function will be called when the drag event moves position over the drop-zone.
+The return value of this will be set as the [dropEffect](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/dropEffect).
         * `pointerPosition` - An object with the properties `x` and `y` containing the current position of the pointer.
     * `leave(types,e)` - A function called with the dragging pointer moves out of the node or is canceled.
     * `drop(data, pointerPosition, e)` - This function will be called when the dragging pointer releases above the node.